 It is a good idea to keep an updated list of medications that the person in your care is currently taking.

-- If the health care professional writes a prescription by hand, make sure you (and the person in your care) can read it and ask for clarification if needed.
+- If the health care provider writes a prescription by hand, make sure you (and the person in your care) can read it and ask for clarification if needed.
 It is also important to understand the reason for taking the medication and the side effects to look for.
 Ask for clarification if needed.

 - You can consult with the pharmacist about medications with a pharmacist when you pick them up.
 You can ask for written information/instructions so that you and the person you care for can refer to them at a later time.
 The pharmacist can also provide information on how to properly store the medication(s).

 - Consider scheduling a consultation with the pharmacist or health care provider to review medications every 6 months.
 Remember to include ALL medications in this review (prescription medications, over-the-counter medications, vitamins, herbal/naturopathic substances, and topical medication/creams).
 Be sure to include the person in your care in this consultation as appropriate.